open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 Examples:

-- Smart-ID/Mobile-ID - PNO=ETSI:{ETSI indentifier} e.g. "ETSI:PNOEE-48010010101", where PNO means personal number issued by a national authority and {ETSI identifier} is replaced by the Recipient's identifier.
+- Smart-ID/Mobile-ID - PNO=ETSI:{ETSI identifier} e.g. "ETSI:PNOEE-48010010101", where PNO means personal number issued by a national authority and {ETSI identifier} is replaced by the Recipient's identifier.
 Example: type=Smart-ID&PNO=ETSI%3APNOEE-48010010101
 - Password, with an integrated password manager - KM=bitwarden&VAULT=CDOC2&KEY_ID=HELLO.CDOC2&USER_DESC=hello, where KM means key manager and VAULT refers to the name of a secure vault, keyring or wallet inside the password manager.
 KEY_ID is the name given to the key in the vault.
 - Symmetric key - KM=bitwarden&VAULT=CDOC2&KEY_ID=HELLO.CDOC2&FILE=~/folder/secret.pem&USER_DESC=hello, where KM means key manager and VAULT refers to the name of a secure vault, keyring or wallet inside the password manager.
 KEY_ID is the name given to the key in the vault.
 FILE is the path to the symmetric key.